 Gehrig had decided to retire from baseball after he was diagnosed with amyotrophic lateral sclerosis (ALS), and he was such a beloved figure that this illness is often still referred to as “Lou Gehrig’s Disease.”
 One of the iconic phrases in this speech that still lives on today is when Gehrig states that he is “the luckiest man on the face of the Earth” for being able to play baseball throughout his career, even when he was suffering from the early stages of his disease.

-This historic event in MLB baseball is still debated today, earning its position among the most iconic moments in MLB History.
+Babe Ruth’s historic “called shot” into the stands is still debated today, earning its position among the most iconic moments in MLB History.
 In the 1932 World Series, the Chicago Cubs and the New York Yankees were battling it out for the title.
 Game Three was held at Wrigley Field, and at the top of the fifth inning, Yankees legend Babe Ruth’s turn at-bat came up.
 “The Babe” swung two strikes, and then pointed two fingers up to the crowds at center field.
 His third swing drove the ball straight to center field, landing it in the stands.
 Ruth later stated that he did call that shot, and that he pointed two fingers towards the fans to let them know that he had two strikes, and the third was aimed for a home run.
 Some question the validity of this, but nevertheless, the moment has been ingrained into MLB History.

-September 6th, 1995 is an iconic moment in MLB History.
-Cal Ripken Jr., a shortstop for the Baltimore Orioles, surpassed Lou Gehrig’s record by playing 2,131 baseball games consecutively since 1982.
+On September 6th, 1995, Baltimore Orioles shortstop Cal Ripken Jr., surpassed Lou Gehrig’s record by playing 2,131 baseball games consecutively since 1982.
 The game that day was played on Ripken’s home turf in Camden Yards, and not only did the Orioles win the game, but Ripken solidified his talent by scoring a home run.
 Nicknamed the “Iron Man,” Ripken continued to play for the Orioles until 1998, totalling a new record of 2,632 consecutive games played.
 This record has not yet been broken, and many doubt that it ever will be.